 Can a Car Accident Cause a Bulging Disc?

 Yes.
-A bulging disc is another common spinal injury caused by vehicle collisions.
-It happens when the disc presses outward but doesn’t rupture.
+A bulging disc is another common spinal injury caused from car accident.
+It happens when the disc presses outward but doesnβt rupture.
 This can still cause pain, nerve compression, and limited mobility.

 When Can a Car Accident Cause a Herniated Disc?
-Key Signs to Watch For
+Symptoms to Watch For

-A herniated disc doesn’t always cause immediate symptoms.
+Not all herniated disc symptoms appear immediately after the injury.
 Some people feel fine after the accident only to develop pain or weakness days later.
-Common signs of disc injury include:
+Common symptoms of herniated disc injury include:

 If you notice any of these signs, see a doctor immediately.
 Waiting too long can worsen the injury, and insurance companies may use the delay to argue against your claim.